chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_MANIFEST_DIR` - The full path to the directory that contains the current ip's manifest.

-- `ORBIT_MANIFEST_PATH` - The full path to the file that is the current ip's manifest.
+- `ORBIT_MANIFEST_FILE` - The full path to the file that is the current ip's manifest.

 - `ORBIT_IP_NAME` - The name of the current ip.